Higher Institutions Football League: 2019 season summary

-The 2019 season was expanded to include 32 University teams playing 66 games over 21 weeks to determine the winner of the Ultimate Champions Trophy.
-The season ran from April – October 2019 and culminated with the Super Four on the 26th of October at the Lagos Agege Stadium.
+The 2019 season was expanded to include 32 university teams playing 66 games over 21 weeks to determine the winner of the Ultimate Champions Trophy.
+The season ran from April to October 2019, and culminated with the Super Four on 26 October at the Lagos Agege Stadium.

 The 2019 season featured a brand-new system including a group stage of 32 teams, divided into eight groups across the two conferences.
-Seeding was used in making the draw for this stage, and teams will be drawn in groups together with respect to their geographical locations.
-The winning team and the runners-up from each group then progress to the Round of 16 to join the 2018 Super Four teams (UAM Tillers, UNICAL Malabites, OAU Giants and UNILORIN Warriors) from last year which gained automatic qualification.
+Seeding was used in making the draw for this stage, and teams were drawn in groups together with respect to their geographical locations.
+The winning team and the runners-up from each group then progressed to the Round of 16 to join the 2018 Super Four teams (UAM Tillers, UNICAL Malabites, OAU Giants and UNILORIN Warriors) from the previous year, which gained automatic qualification.

-For this stage, the winning team from one group plays against the runners-up from another group, in the same geographical distribution – Coastal or Sahel.
-This condition remained through the quarter-final and Semi-final until the Super Four where the winners from inter-conference matches battled to determine who lifts the trophy.
-The 2019 format retained the use of the away goals rule to determine the winners in the knock out stage.
+For this stage, the winning team from one group played against the runners-up from another group, in the same geographical distribution – Coastal or Sahel.
+This condition remained through the quarter-final and semi-final until the Super Four. where the winners from inter-conference matches battled to determine who would win the trophy.
+The 2019 format retained the use of away goals rule to determine the winners in the knockout stage.

-The following table lists the participating schools of the 2019 Season in alphabetical order;
+The following table lists the participating schools of the 2019 season in alphabetical order.